Savoy Theatre

 Sadly now all gone but, as the saying goes, not forgotten.

+CHANGE OF VENUE.
 The Clacton & District Local History Society was formed in 1985 to research, record and promote the history of Clacton & District.
-We meet on the last Thursday of each month, 7:30 at The Trinity Methodist Church Hall on the corner of Pier Avenue & Rosemary Road West, Clacton with a guest speaker.
+We now meet on the last Thursday of each month, 7:30 at Pier Avenue Baptist Church, Clacton with a guest speaker.
 Membership is £12.50 per year.
 This gives free entry to all meetings.
 Non-members are welcome to meetings for £2.00.
 We also have an excellent museum on the second floor of Clacton Library in Station Road, open from 9:30 a.m. to 12:30 p.m. every Tuesday and Saturday...well worth a visit.